-To calculate the amount of equity you can release, you need to know the loan to value (LTV), which is the maximum percentage you can borrow based on your age (as shown in the table below).
+To calculate the total equity you can release, you need to know the loan to value (LTV), which is the maximum percentage you can borrow based on your age (as shown in the table below).
 You then multiply this by the value of your property.

-For example, a 65 year old can release a maximum percentage of 41.3%.
-This means they can release 41.3% of their property value.
-If they suffer from a health condition and are eligible for a medically enhanced lifetime mortgage, the maximum percentage increases to 54.4% of their property value.
+For example, someone aged 65 can release a maximum percentage of 31.5% of their property value.
+If they suffer from a health condition and are eligible for a medically enhanced lifetime mortgage the maximum percentage will increase slightly.

-From the age of 55 you can typically release a maximum of around 30% of your property value.
-This percentage increases by approximately an extra 1% each year, to a maximum of just under 60%.
+From the age of 55 you can typically release a maximum of around 21.5% of your property value.
+This percentage increases by approximately an extra 1% each year, to a maximum of just over 50%.